circesofia/AppCafeterias/readMe.txt

-This is an app for cafeterias
+This is no longer an application for cafeterias.